$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Summary

 \section{Summary}

-The overlap $S-$wave function and Wigner density function are calculated through solving Schr\"odinger equation with the $N-\Omega$ and $\Omega-\Omega$ potential from the lattice QCD which was recently published by the HAL QCD collaboration and the calculated binding energy is consistent with the published results.
-In the coalescence mechanism frame, the blast-wave model and AMPT model are employed to provide the phase-space information to coalesce $N\Omega$ and $\Omega\Omega$ bound state by using the calculated Wigner density function, and the production rate of the bound states agree with other model predicted results.
-This dynamical coalescence calculation of the $\Omega$-dibaryons sheds light on the experiment searching for the (most)-strangeness dibaryon bound states at the STAR and the ALICE experiments which can help us to understand the $YY$ and $YN$ interactions.
+The relative $S-$wave function was calculated through solving Schr\"odinger equation with the $N-\Omega$ and $\Omega-\Omega$ potential from the lattice QCD near physical pion mass $m_\pi$ = 146 MeV which was recently published by the HAL QCD collaboration, the calculated binding energy is consistent with the published results.
+In the coalescence mechanism frame, the Blast-wave model and AMPT model are respectively employed to provide the phase-space information of $p$ and $\Omega$ to coalesce into $N\Omega$ and $\Omega\Omega$ bound state by using the Wigner density function from the calculated relative $S-$wave function, and the production rate of the $\Omega$-dibaryons bound states agrees with other model prediction results.
+Although the Blast-wave model is very different from the AMPT model, these two models coupling with dynamical coalescence model give the similar results of these dibaryons.
+The present dynamical coalescence calculations of the $\Omega$-dibaryons shed light on the experimental searching for the (most)-strangeness dibaryon bound states at the STAR and the ALICE experiments, which helps us to understand the $YY$ and $YN$ interactions.

 {\it Acknowledgments}: This work was supported in part by the National Natural Science Foundation of China under contract Nos.
-11875066, 11421505, 11890714, 11925502, 11961141003, National Key R\&D Program of China under Grant No. 2016YFE0100900 and 2018YFE0104600, the Key Research Program of Frontier Sciences of the CAS under Grant No. QYZDJ-SSW-SLH002, and the Key Research Program of the CAS under Grant NO. XDPB09.
+11421505, 11875066, 11890714, 11925502 and 11961141003, National Key R\&D Program of China under Grant No. 2016YFE0100900 and 2018YFE0104600, the Key Research Program of Frontier Sciences of the CAS under Grant No. QYZDJ-SSW-SLH002, and the Key Research Program of the CAS under Grant NO. XDPB09.

 \end{CJK*}